nix-community/nixvim/docs/user-guide/install.md

 ## Usage

-NixVim can be used standalone or as a module for NixOS, home-manager, or nix-darwin.
+NixVim can be used standalone or as a module for NixOS, Home Manager, or nix-darwin.

 When used standalone, a custom NixVim derivation is produced that can be used like any other package.

 When used as a module, NixVim can be enabled though `programs.nixvim.enable`.

-### Usage as a module (NixOS, home-manager, nix-darwin)
+### Usage as a module (NixOS, Home Manager, nix-darwin)

 When using NixVim as a module you must import the NixVim module into your module system.
 The three imports are: